Traditional Grimsby smoked fish: History

 Foods have been smoked or cured throughout history as a means of preserving.
 People in many cultures and societies around the world have relied on the smoke-curing of fish and meat products as a method of long-term storage.

 In modern times, with the advent of more efficient methods of preserving and storing food, such as chilling and freezing, some foods are still smoked for the distinctive taste and flavour.

 Until the 1940s, all smoked fish was referred to as "cured" and was produced using the traditional method of hanging the fish in chimneys above slowly smouldering wood shavings.
 With the invention of motorised mechanical kilns, traditional smokers began referring to their product as "smoked" to emphasise that their process was entirely dependent on the smoke produced from the natural smouldering wood.
 By contrast, mechanical kilns developed various methods using automatic smoke generators.
 The most common method of mechanical smoking involves the use of smoke condensates, smoke distilled and transported to the factory in liquid or solid form before the industrial transposition of the condensate back into a gaseous substance.

 Nevertheless, mechanical kiln curers also began using the term "smoked" for their process.
 Subsequently, the original process is now known as "traditional smoked" to allow people to continue to understand there is a difference between the production methods.

 Many developments in smoked fish took place in Grimsby in the UK.
 Prior to World War II, Grimsby had developed to become one of the largest fishing ports in Europe.
 As a result, Grimsby became a focus for developments in traditional smoked fish and later mechanical kiln smoked fish.
 The traditional smokehouses which have survived in England are mainly found in Grimsby.

 Despite its success, the Cod Wars in the 1970s spelt the end of Grimsby's height as a fishing port.
-As Iceland and Norway created protected zones around their national waters, many Grimsby fishermen were unable to continue to fish economically.
-Overseas competition and EU fishing quotas for North sea fish stocks has led to a decline in numbers of fish landed from boats based at the port.
+As Iceland and Norway created protected zones around their national waters.
+A condition of the UK joining the EEC (predecessor of the EU) was that British waters would become Community waters and the total catch was divided between other nations by the use of quotas.
+These quotas for North Sea fish stocks led to a decline in numbers of fish landed from boats based at the port.
+Many Grimsby fishermen were unable to continue to fish economically.
 This inevitably had a negative impact on fish processing there.
 Many traditional smokehouses went out of business.
 By the 1980s, the smoked fish industry in the port had diminished significantly.

 During the 1980s, the trade with Iceland and Norway was re-established, but with the fish now coming to the port via container.
 This allowed the fish processing industry to survive in Grimsby and saved the traditional smokehouses.